avaamini/protease_activity_analysis/tutorials/README.md

 ## Substrate and Protease Tutorial
-This tutorial describes the functionality of the 'substrate' and 'protease' subpackages of the PAA repo.
+This tutorial describes the functionality of the `substrate.py` and `protease.py` modules of the PAA repo:

-The 'substrate' package is intended to help analyze and visualize peptide sequences.
-The 'protease' package has functions related to classifying proteases by class and finding protease orthologs across species.
+- `substrate.py`: analysis and visualization of peptide sequences
+- `protease.py`: classification and search of proteases

-To demo the package, we show how to create a new instance of the SubstarteDatabase class in 'database.py' and test the different functions on all the substrate sequences in the database.
+To demo the functionalities of these modules, we show how to create a new instance of the `SubstrateDatabase` and test the different functions on all the substrate sequences in the database.

 <p align="center">
   <img src="img/substrate_protease.png" alt="sub_prot" width="800" />
 </p>

-## In vivo tutorial
+## In Vivo Analysis Tutorial

+This demonstration focuses on analysis of mass-spectrometry data generated by _in vivo_ protease activity sensors, for example those described in [Kirkpatrick, Warren, Soleimany et al., _Science Translational Medicine_ 2020](https://www.science.org/doi/10.1126/scitranslmed.aaw0262).
+You will see how to:
-In this demonstration, you are going to see how to: 1) Convert raw mass spectrometry data into a data matrix that can be used for downstream analysis 2) Normalize this matrix based on your specifications 3) Visualize the relative reporter concentrations using PCA and volcano plots 4) Use the reporter concentrations to train a classifier, perform cross-validation, and test on another dataset.
+1. Convert raw mass spectrometry data into a data matrix that can be used for downstream analysis;
+2. Normalize this matrix based on your specifications;
+3. Analyze and visualize the relative reporter concentrations;
+4. Use the reporter concentrations to train a classifier, perform cross-validation, and test on another dataset.

-This data comes from Kirkpatrick et al., Science Translational Medicine (2020).
-The data is from healthy and lung cancer mice that were injected with a 14-plex activity-based nanosensor panel at 5 weeks, 7.5 weeks, and 10.5 weeks after tumor initiation.
+This data in the demo comes from [Kirkpatrick et al., Science Translational Medicine (2020)](https://www.science.org/doi/10.1126/scitranslmed.aaw0262) and is described in the demonstration.

 <p align="center">
   <img src="img/in_vivo.png" alt="vivo" width="800" />